 Melanoma is a serious form of cancer, usually arising from the pigment-producing cells within the skin.

-Melanoma is the UK’s most rapidly-increasing type of cancer, with around 13,000 new cases every year – a fourfold increase since the 1970s.
-It is becoming more and more common in the UK, where it is the 6th most common cancer – with more women than men affected.
+Melanoma is the UK’s most rapidly-increasing type of cancer, with around 15,400 new cases every year, that’s 42 every day (2013-2015).
+It is becoming more and more common in the UK, where it is the 5th most common cancer – with more women than men affected.
 It is the most common form of cancer in young adults.

 Ultraviolet radiation, which comes from the sun or from sunbeds, is an important factor that increases the risk of developing melanoma, but some people are inherently more at risk of getting melanoma than others.
 Cancer Research UK reports that 2,203 people died from malignant melanoma in 2010.